Joyfully and humbly, as understanding recipients of the gracious work of God through Jesus Christ, we confess these essentials of our shared faith:

 Ephesians 1:13-14; 1 Corinthians 2:10-16; John 14-16; Galatians 4:6

 From the beginning, God has sovereignly elected and called a people who are the true Church, the Body of Christ.
 The Church is the fruit of God’s redemptive work; a covenanted community of worship, prayer, and service, called to love God and neighbor and to live out the ethical and moral imperatives revealed in Holy Scripture.
 All believers are baptized in one Spirit into this Body, which finds expression in local congregations.
-In these believing communities, the loving presence of God is embodied, the Gospel is preached in truth, the sacraments of Baptism and the Lord’s Supper are rightly administered, compassionate and godly discipline is exercised, and Kingdom mission is faithfully carried out.
+In these believing communities, the loving presence of God is embodied, the Gospel is preached in truth, the ordinances of Baptism and the Lord’s Supper are rightly administered, compassionate and godly discipline is exercised, and Kingdom mission is faithfully carried out.
 The Church is a connectional and confessional community in which theological, ethical, and moral accountability is demonstrated.

 Ephesians 4:11-16, 5:23; Colossians 1:18; 1 Corinthians 12:12-13;